ibm-cloud-docs/EventStreams/managing_access.md

 By default, when {{site.data.keyword.messagehub}} is provisioned, the user who provisioned it is granted the manager role to all the instance's resources.
 Additionally, any user who has a manager role for either 'All' services or 'All' {{site.data.keyword.messagehub}} service instances' in the same account also has full access.

-You can then apply additional policies to extend access to other users.
+You can then apply more policies to extend access to other users.
 You can either scope a policy to apply to {{site.data.keyword.messagehub}} as a whole or to individual resources within {{site.data.keyword.messagehub}}.
 For more information, see [Common scenarios](#security_scenarios).

 Only users with an administration role for an account can assign policies to users.
 Assign policies either by using IBM Cloud dashboard or by using the **ibmcloud** commands.